Sam-Martin/Sam-Martin/content/post/2021-07-25-Typescript-Function-Type-Parameter-Contravariance.md

 In this scenario TypeScript is still trying to do the same thing it always does, make our type assignment as safe as possible.
 So the question is: "Why is it safer for function type parameter `b` to be contravariant to function type parameter `a`"?

-It's safer because the function `test` which accepts the function parameter `f` of type `TestCallbackFunctionType` is responsible for defining what argument (and therefore what type) gets passed into `f`.
+It's safer because the function `test` which accepts the parameter `f` of type `TestCallbackFunctionType` is responsible for defining what argument (and therefore what type) gets passed into `f`.
-This means that `test` is most likely passing a an object of type `SuperType` to `callbackFunction` as an argument, but `callbackFunction` is expecting a **`SubType`**, which will have methods/attributes that `SuperType` does not, and will therefore do all sorts of type unsafe things with our poor innocent `SuperType` object.
+This means that `test` is most likely passing an object of type `SuperType` to `callbackFunction` as an argument, but `callbackFunction` is expecting a **`SubType`**, which will have methods/attributes that `SuperType` does not, and will therefore do all sorts of type unsafe things with our poor innocent `SuperType` object.

 In other words if we were to allow covariant function type parameters, the actual object passed into the callback function as an argument would most likely be contravariant with the parameter type and therefore be unsafe.